 The directors have the benefit of a deed of indemnity which constitutes a "qualifying third party indemnity provision".
-These deeds are in force during the whole of the financial year (or from the date of appointment in respect of the directors who join the board during the financial year).
-The indemnities remain in force at the date of signing these financial statements.
-Deeds for existing directors are available for inspection at the registered office of Lloyds Banking Group plc.
+This deed was in force during the whole financial year (or from the date of appointment in respect of directors who joined the board during or after the financial year) and remains in force.
+It is available for inspection at the registered office of Lloyds Banking Group plc.